Dental Hygiene Licensure Objective Structured Clinical Exam (DHLOSCE™)

 About the DHLOSCE

-The Joint Commission on National Dental Examinations (JCNDE) is working to develop the new Dental Hygiene Licensure Objective Structured Clinical Examination, which is expected to launch in 2024.
+The Joint Commission on National Dental Examinations (JCNDE) is working to develop the new Dental Hygiene Licensure Objective Structured Clinical Examination, which is expected to launch in the 4th quarter of 2025.
 The purpose of this examination is to help dental licensing boards determine whether candidates have the level of clinical judgment and skills required to safely practice entry-level dental hygiene.

 As a valid and reliable examination developed by professionals, the DHLOSCE will assess whether candidates can apply clinical knowledge and skills in a problem-solving context.
 This will be a national examination with identical content for candidates in all states and regions of the country.
 Content will be determined through utilization of a dental hygiene practice analysis.